GeorgeSeif/Semantic-Segmentation-Suite/README.md

 - [Pyramid Scene Parsing Network](https://arxiv.org/abs/1612.01105).
 In this paper, the capability of global context information by different-region based context aggregation is applied through a pyramid pooling module together with the proposed pyramid scene parsing network (PSPNet).

 - [The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation](https://arxiv.org/abs/1611.09326).
 Uses a downsampling-upsampling style encoder-decoder network.
 Each stage i.e between the pooling layers uses dense blocks.
 In addition, it concatenated skip connections from the encoder to the decoder.
+In the code, this is the FC-DenseNet model.

 - [RefineNet: Multi-Path Refinement Networks for High-Resolution Semantic Segmentation](https://arxiv.org/abs/1611.06612).
 A multi-path refinement network that explicitly exploits all the information available along the down-sampling process to enable high-resolution prediction using long-range residual connections.
 In this way, the deeper layers that capture high-level semantic features can be directly refined using fine-grained features from earlier convolutions.

 - [Full-Resolution Residual Networks for Semantic Segmentation in Street Scenes](https://arxiv.org/abs/1611.08323).
 Combines multi-scale context with pixel-level accuracy by using two processing streams within the network.
 The residual stream carries information at the full image resolution, enabling precise adherence to segment boundaries.
 The pooling stream undergoes a sequence of pooling operations to obtain robust features for recognition.
 The two streams are coupled at the full image resolution using residuals.
+In the code, this is the FRRN model.

 - Or make your own and plug and play!